Accomplice (film)

-Accomplice is a 1946 black-and-white thriller film directed by Walter Colmes and starring Richard Arlen, Veda Ann Borg, Tom Dugan, and Archie Twitchell.
+Accomplice is a 1946 American thriller film directed by Walter Colmes and starring Richard Arlen, Veda Ann Borg, Tom Dugan, and Archie Twitchell.
 The film, from Producers Releasing Corporation (PRC), was shot in four days.
 The film is written by Frank Gruber, based on his novel Simon Lash, Private Detective.

 Plot

 Blonde bombshell Joyce Bonniwell hires her ex-fiancé and Los Angeles attorney, Simon Lash.
 Her amnesiatic and wealthy husband Sam Bonniwell has gone missing.
 Sam is the vice president of the Sheridan National Bank in Los Angeles.

 Simon searches out what is going on at the bank.
-The bank’s president, Vincent Springer, assures all is well with the bank and that Sam is on vacation.
+The bank's president, Vincent Springer, assures all is well with the bank and that Sam is on vacation.

-Simon’s legal assistant, Eddie Slocum, is sent to check out Sam’s gentlemen’s club.
+Simon's legal assistant, Eddie Slocum, is sent to check out Sam's gentlemen's club.
 He uncovers a letter to Sam from a Mrs. James Baker.
 A beautiful redhead, Evelyn Price, answers the door.
-She admits to having an affair with Sam but that she has not seen him for several days although he may be taking refuge at the Castleman’s Mink Ranch, a place he owns near Palmdale.
+She admits to having an affair with Sam but that she has not seen him for several days although he may be taking refuge at the Castleman's Mink Ranch, a place he owns near Palmdale.

-Simon starts to suspect that Joyce might be seeking out hard evidence of Sam’s infidelity, possibly for divorce proceedings.
+Simon starts to suspect that Joyce might be seeking out hard evidence of Sam's infidelity, possibly for divorce proceedings.
 Simon wants to drop the assignment as he does not investigate divorce cases.

 Simon enters Joyce's house and a phone call comes through from local sheriff Rucker.
-He tells Joyce that Sam's body is at Castleman’s Mink Ranch with a gunshot to the head.
+He tells Joyce that Sam's body is at Castleman's Mink Ranch with a gunshot to the head.

 Simon accompanies Joyce to the ranch to identify the body.
 When they arrive together to the crime scene, the sheriff starts to suspect that Simon and Joyce have murdered Sam to get his money from the inheritance.

 Castleman, however, believes that Bonniwell committed suicide.
 Simon determines that there is clear evidence of two shots, and understands that Bonniwell could not have killed himself.
 Joyce tells the sheriff that Sam had lost all his money.
-She denies any knowledge of the ranch and of Sam’s relationship with Evelyn.
+She denies any knowledge of the ranch and of Sam's relationship with Evelyn.